mmrahman21/mmrahman21.github.io/README.md

 This is my personal webpage.
 Here, you will find information about my teaching, research, projects, and interests.

----
 ## About Me
 I am Dr. Md Mahfuzur Rahman, a Lecturer of Computer Science at Georgia State University.
 My research primarily focuses on **Explainable AI (XAI), interpretable machine learning, medical image computing, and computer vision**.

 ## Research Interests
 - **Explainable AI (XAI)**: Developing new explainability methods and evaluation metrics.
-- **Medical Image Computing**: AI-driven analysis and interpretation of medical images.
+- **Medical Image Computing**: AI-driven analysis and interpretation of medical images, including neuroimaging.
 - **Trustworthy AI**: Ensuring fairness, robustness, and interpretability in machine learning.
 - **Computer Vision**: Applications in real-world problems.